romanvm/Kodistubs/README.rst

 Read `Kodi stubs documentation`_ for more info on how to use Kodi stubs.

+Kodistubs major version corresponds to the version of Kodi they have been generated from.
+Current Kodistubs are compatible with Python 3.6 and above.
+Kodistubs for Kodi versions that used Python 2.x for addons can be found in ``python2`` branch.

 **Warning**: Kodistubs are literally stubs and do not include any useful code, so don't try to run your program outside Kodi unless you add some testing code into Kodistubs or use some mocking library to mock Kodi Python API.